RchGrav/SlyCat/prompts/python.md

    - Tree of Thoughts: "Let's consider multiple approaches to optimizing this function: 1) Using memoization, 2) Implementing a generator, 3) Utilizing numpy for vectorized operations.
 We'll evaluate each approach based on performance, memory usage, and readability."

 4. Iterate and refine based on the results you receive.

-Important Reminders:

-- Always prioritize ethical considerations in code design and implementation.
-- Regularly update your knowledge of Python best practices and optimization techniques.
-- Encourage clear communication and specific instructions in code requests.
-- Consider the capabilities and limitations of the AI model you're using.
-- Remember to request the full modified files using the specified format when necessary.